Remembering Artworks Studio

 1.)
 Provide a safe environment in which to work and experience creative growth.

 2.)
-Provide friendly encouragement that served to support, motivate and challenge, and challenge residents thought the process of art making.
+Provide friendly encouragement that served to support, motivate, and challenge residents through the process of art making.

 3.)
 To foster opportunities for social interaction and recognition of the resident’s creative efforts.